 BOARD OF REGISTRATION OF NURSING HOME ADMINISTRATORS

 Policy No. NH-11-01 (Adopted September 15, 2011)

+Rescinded 6-16-17

 LICENSE REINSTATEMENT FOLLOWING LICENSE SURRENDER, LICENSE SUSPENSION, OR LICENSE REVOCATION

 PURPOSE

 Policy No. NH 11-01 sets forth the requirements for reinstatement of a Nursing Home Administrator license ("license") issued by the Board of Registration of Nursing Home Administrators ("Board") following license surrender, suspension, or revocation by operation of a consent agreement entered into with the Board or by final decision and order issued by the Board in an adjudicatory proceeding ("loss of license").